 Make sure to check out all of the other stops along the Bash!

 Welcome to my stop on the SEIZE TODAY by Pintip Dunn blog tour, hosted by Chapter by Chapter!
 I am so excited for you to read Pintip’s guest post on the blog because it is so fantastic.
-Don’t forget to enter the giveaway at the end of the post.

 The third book in the New York Times bestselling and RITA award winning Forget Tomorrow series is a thrilling conclusion to an epic trilogy.